Buying Guide

 Step-by-Step Guide: Buying Your First Villa in Bali

-Can Australians Buy Property in Bali?
+Can Foreigners Buy Property in Bali?

 1. Leasehold (Hak Sewa) — A long-term lease agreement (typically 25-30 years with extension options) directly with the landowner.
 Simpler, more affordable, and the most common choice for villa buyers.